richardbiely/gaia-ecs/README.md

 w.add(rabbit, ecs::Pair(eats, salad));
 ```

 Pairs do not need to be formed from tag entities only.
-Use can use components to build a pair which means they can store data, too!
+You can use components to build a pair which means they can store data, too!
-To determine the storage type of Pair(rel, target) the following logic is applied:
+To determine the storage type of Pair(relation, target) the following logic is applied:
 1) if "relation" is non-empty, the storage type is rel.
 2) if "relation" is empty and "target" is non-empty, the storage type is "target".